 - Unclaimed orders: Set a plan for how you will remind customers to pick up their orders, and how long you will hold unclaimed orders.
 After that time frame, consider whether you will refund the shopper, or repackage the order once they are ready for pickup.
 For example, some repair shops will consider items left for more than 60 days abandoned.
 Clearly state these policies in your digital receipts so customers know what to expect.

 - Customer notifications: How will you keep customers notified when orders are ready or if there are any changes to their order?
 Collect multiple contact methods from each shopper such as an email address and phone number.
 This way, you can still reach them even if their voicemail is full or your message ends up in their spam folder.
+This process is easier if you use a POS and online ordering system like Square or Shopify that automatically tracks customers.

 4. Train Your Staff